 Reviewing & amending this policy statement, organisation and arrangements as often as necessary

-As the Chair of Governors of …………… School, I along with the Head teacher are committed to the health, safety and well-being of all our employees, pupils, visitors and contractors.
+As the Chair of Governors of Mighty Oaks Academy Trust, I along with the Executive Principal are committed to the health, safety and well-being of all our employees, pupils, visitors and contractors.

 This policy will be reviewed every twelve months and will be updated as necessary.